LetsWrappIt/VsCommandBuddy/README.md

 ## Documentation
-Additional documentation will bve provided in the (docs folder)[docs] of this repository.
+Additional documentation can be found in the docs folder of this repository.

 ## Next?